Likhit/Spark/README.md

 ##Documentation

-The full documentation of the language can be found in the wiki page.
+The full documentation of the language can be found at the [documentation page](Documentation.pdf)